shruti-shrz/Simulator/Readme.md

 ## Installation

-clone this repo into your system, build all the files and run the **Extra.java**
+clone this repo into your system, build all the files and run the **Main.java**
 ```bash
 javac Opcodes.java
 javac Assembler.java